sensu/sensu-docs/content/sensu-go/5.21/reference/backend.md

 | agent-auth-crl-urls |      |
 -------------|------
-description  | URLs of CRLs for agent certificate authentication. type         | String default      | `""` environment variable | `SENSU_BACKEND_AGENT_AUTH_CRL_URLS`
+description  | URLs of CRLs for agent certificate authentication.
+The Sensu backend uses this list to perform a revocation check for agent mTLS. type         | String default      | `""` environment variable | `SENSU_BACKEND_AGENT_AUTH_CRL_URLS`